SilverHalf/temple-of-febe/mechanics/general.md

     <div class="timeline-item" date-is='10% - Final defiance bar'>
 		<h2>Final Phase</h2>
 		<p>
 			The most extreme part of the fight.
-The squad is hammered by continuous, increasing, unavoidable damage while having to manage a barrage of relentless attacks.
+The squad is hammered by increasing, unavoidable damage while having to manage a barrage of relentless attacks.
 		</p>
 	</div>
 </div>